 It's a good idea to think of images as a necessary addition to the content.
 For the search engines recognize the potential, you need the meta information.
 As mentioned above, you should already provide the images with an SEO-optimized file name before uploading.
 Name the images very precisely.
 The title should reflect what can be seen on the image.

 WordPress allows you to enter the metadata for images directly when uploading them.
 However, I recommend that you do not add the images while writing but go through the media gallery.
 To do this, simply click to the left side of the WordPress backend on Media -> Add file.
 There you can select an image from your PC and upload it.

-When the image has uploaded, click on the "Edit" button that appears.
-WordPress then opens the media file and shows its most important information.
-You can now fill in the spaces marked in red on the image:
+After the successful upload you will see a button "Edit", which you click.
+WordPress opens the media file and shows its most important information.
+Here you can fill in the red marked parts of the image:

 If you add the image later in the Gutenberg editor, it will automatically receive the appropriate meta information.
 Try to avoid using images more than once, however.
 Instead, upload them again with a new file name and new metadata.
 These details are usually optimized for a specific post.